Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 sidebar_navigation:
   title: SAML single sign-on
   priority: 800
-description: How to set up SAML integration for SSO with OpenProject.
+description: How to set up SAML integration for SSO with ProyeksiApp.
 robots: index, follow
 keywords: SAML, SSO, single sign-on, authentication
 ---
 # SAML

 <div class="alert alert-info" role="alert">
-**Note**: This documentation is valid for the OpenProject Enterprise Edition only.
+**Note**: This documentation is valid for the ProyeksiApp Enterprise Edition only.
 </div>
-You can integrate your active directory or other SAML compliant identity provider in your OpenProject Enterprise Edition.
+You can integrate your active directory or other SAML compliant identity provider in your ProyeksiApp Enterprise Edition.